qiskit-community/qiskit-camp-africa-19/preparation&installation.md

-# Preparation for Qiskit Camp Asia 2019
+# Preparation for Qiskit Camp!

 ## Things to install